Jla3apyc/TB335FC-Toolkit/README.md

 ## 📚 Projects

-This toolkit consists of two interconnected projects.
+This toolkit consists of interconnected projects.
 Choose the one that matches your task:

 ### 📖 1.
 [TB335FC flash guide](TB335FC-flash-guide.md)
 A step-by-step guide for complete flashing, recovery, and device maintenance using SP Flash Tool.